JeongWonJo/segNet-Keras/README.md

 ```
 ### Download pretrained weights
 Make a new folder ‘weights’ inside the ‘segNet-Keras’ folder. (it should be as follows: ~/segNet-Keras/weights/) <br>
-Download pretrained weights from “https://drive.google.com/drive/folders/130h07bLqzJ9Cs9wu_QVjer0LLay0v-kD?usp=sharing”
+Download pretrained weights from “https://drive.google.com/drive/folders/130h07bLqzJ9Cs9wu_QVjer0LLay0v-kD?usp=sharing” <br>
 and unzip it inside the ‘weights‘ folder.

 ### Upload the image files
-Make a new ‘test’ folder inside the ‘~/segNet-Keras/data/’ folder.
+Make a new ‘test’ folder inside the ‘~/segNet-Keras/data/’ folder.<br>
-Your directory should look like:
+Your directory should look like:<br>
 ```
 segNet-Keras
   /data
     /test
 ```
-Put images from which you want to get segmentation inside the ‘test’ folder.
+Put images from which you want to get segmentation inside the ‘test’ folder.<br>

 ### Run the code
 ```